Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 ### Additional exercise

-Complete and run the code below to generate transcript quantification estimates using RSEM on one sample from our dataset.The majority of the code has been provided for you, however you should look at the documentation from STAR and RSEM to better understand the options used.
+Complete and run the code below to generate transcript quantification estimates using RSEM on one sample from our dataset.
+The majority of the code has been provided for you, however you should look at the documentation from STAR and RSEM to better understand the options used.

-In addition, RSEM has not been included in your original conda environment (intentionally), so you must install it before completling the example below.
+In addition, RSEM has not been included in your original conda environment (intentionally), so you must install it before completing the example below.
 Go to [the conda page for RSEM](https://anaconda.org/bioconda/rsem) to obtain the code needed to add RSEM to your conda environment.
 Note that this command may take a few minutes to run.

 ```bash